 Having cladding boards that are made of timber can be a lot of work.
 Even despite the constant sealing and repainting that is carried out every few years, they still wouldn’t last that long.

-When fitting in a cladding made from uPVC, the old timber cladding will need to be taken off first.
+When fitting uPVC cladding, the old timber cladding will need to be taken off first.
 However, if you find that the old timber is still in a good position, you can just cap the new cladding over the old one.

 This would help you save a bit of money too.
 However, if you have rotting timber cladding yet still insist on installing the new cladding over the old one, note that the job isn’t going to have a long lifespan.

 Before long, you’ll have to deal with a less than functional system.
 Any attempt to replace it would mean more money that needs to be spent.